alexch/deck.rb/README.md

 Then deploy to Heroku as usual (e.g. `heroku apps:create`).

-(Note that Deck::RackApp can accept either a filename or an array of filenames.)
+Note that `Deck::RackApp.build` can accept either a filename or an array of filenames.
+It also accepts options, e.g.

+    run Deck::RackApp.build('slides.md', transition_theme: 'fade')

 ## Known Issues (Bugs and Limitations)

 * If you're running Webrick, you may not be able to kill the server with Ctrl-C. This is apparently due to a bug in recent versions of Webrick.
   * Workaround: `gem install thin` -- if thin is installed, deck will use it instead of webrick
-* auxiliary files (e.g. images) are interleaved in URL path space, so overlapping file names might not resolve to the right file
+* Auxiliary files (e.g. images) are interleaved in URL path space, so overlapping file names might not resolve to the right file.
   * todo: rewrite internal links to files and serve them relative to current dir, not slide dir
 * H1s (which split slides) are converted to H2s for compatibility with deck.js's CSS themes
   * unless they're the only item on the slide, in which case they remain H1s
-* we use RedCarpet to process markdown, which doesn't work exactly the same as RDiscount... for example:
+* We use RedCarpet to process markdown, which doesn't work exactly the same as RDiscount... for example:
   * indented code blocks under a bullet point may need to be indented more
   * code blocks must be separated from the previous text by a newline
-* slide scaling isn't perfect; sometimes either resizing or reloading will improve the layout
+* Slide scaling isn't perfect; sometimes either resizing or reloading will improve the layout.

 Report bugs on <http://github.com/alexch/deck.rb/issues>